 4. Highlight the Relevance

-Explain why the chosen case is relevant.
-Connect it to broader industry trends, academic theories, or real-world implications to emphasize its significance.
+Describe why the chosen case is relevant.
+Relate it to trends, concepts from the literature, or consequences to enhance its relevance.

-Raise a thought-provoking question or present a hypothesis your case study aims to address.
-This will help engage the reader’s curiosity and encourage them to continue reading for answers.
+Introduce a research question or a proposal your case study sets out to answer or test.
+This will help you capture the reader’s attention and make them continue reading to get the answers.

 6. Outline the Structure